 Summit Stories: Matthias Wurzer and Großglockner Mountain

-A young man sits atop the summit of 3,798-meter Großglockner Mountain and enjoys the views.
-He is wearing a headband with skulls, mirrored sunglasses and has his long hair tied back.
+A young man sits atop the summit of 3,798-metre Großglockner mountain and enjoys the view.
+He is wearing a headband dotted with skulls, mirrored sunglasses and has his long hair tied back.
 Yet, despite his appearance, this man is not a rock star.
 He is a mountain guide.
 Matthias Wurzer.
 My eyes try to follow his line of vision.
-Somewhere over there are the Three Peaks, three distinctive battlement-like peaks in Italy’s South Tyrol.
-I find it hard to make out the peaks in the distance.
-And that’s exactly what makes the difference between this renowned rock formation and Großglockner, says Matthias: “If you scan the horizon standing atop the Three Peaks, it’s really easy to identify the summit of Großglockner.
+Somewhere over there are the Drei Zinnen, three distinctive peaks over the border in Italy.
+I squint but find it hard to make out the mountains he is talking about.
+That’s exactly what makes the difference between this renowned rock formation and the Großglockner, says Matthias: “If you stand on of the Drei Zinnen and scan the horizon, it’s really easy to see the Großglockner.
 It simply is there, striking and prominent.”
-This iconic peak has been the office of Matthias Wurzer for more than ten years.
-However, his incredible relationship with Großglockner Mountain didn’t just start a decade ago.
-He has known this mountain all his life.
+This iconic peak has been the office of Matthias Wurzer for more than ten years, but his relationship with Austria's highest mountain goes all the way back to his childhood.

 On our way to Großglockner, the office of Matthias Wurzer.